 "Heat accounts for half of all energy consumed on the planet and is responsible for almost 40% of emissions, but there's not enough focus on decarbonising that heat," Christophe argues.

-"It's such a narrow view that heat pumps are the only technology that will decarbonise heat.
-It is a fantastic solution and is getting better, but it's not a renewable technology and adds a load to the grid.
+it's not a renewable technology and adds a load to the grid.